Rana el Kaliouby, Ph.D.

 Marily Nika, Ph.D.

-Based in the Bay Area, Dr. Marily Nika works for Google as an AR Product Management Lead.
-Since joining Google in 2014, her focus has been to leverage state-of-the-art AI & Machine Learning research into impactful products.
-She has worked for 7 years in Speech and recently transitioned to AR.
-Marily is also a Teaching Fellow in HBAP where she runs a forum series on Product Management.
-In 2014, Marily received her Ph.D. in Computing Science from Imperial College London.
+Based in the Bay Area, Dr. Marily Nika works for Meta as an AI Product Management lead in the Metaverse space.
+Previously she was an AI Product Manager at Google for Augmented Reality and for Speech.
+Marily is also an Executive Fellow at HBS, an advisor for early stage startups and an author.
+She teaches Digital Product Management & Strategy at Harvard’s Business Analytics program.
+In 2014, Marily received her Ph.D. in Computing Science and Machine Learning from Imperial College London.
 She was named 2018’s Woman of the Year by everywoman, she received 2015’s Women in Science and Engineering (WISE) Influence Award and has delivered three TEDx talks to date for her contributions to the women in technology community.

 Lauren Moores, Ph.D.